 Best Times to Visit

 Opening times fluctuate during the year, but the Baths are generally open between 9:00 am - 18:15 (6:15 pm).
-Last entry is one hour prior to closing.
+The last entry is one hour prior to closing.

 The Baths of Caracalla are always closed on Sundays, December 25, and January 1.

 Unlike other historic sites in Rome, the Caracalla Baths are usually more popular during weekdays.

 Even so, there isn’t a huge difference between crowd sizes throughout the week.

 Most people probably won’t have any trouble seeing this landmark whenever they wish.

 No matter which day you choose to visit, chances are that crowd sizes will increase between the hours of 10:00 am - 11:00 am and 14:00 - 15:00 (2:00 pm - 3:00 pm).

 As a result, it might be a good idea to plan your trip either early in the morning or later in the afternoon.